Government of Dubai Media Office: Headquarters

 The GDMO is based in Convention Tower at the Dubai World Trade Center in the city of Dubai, United Arab Emirates.
+In 2020, the GDMO moved to new offices in the Offices 2, One Central at the Dubai World Trade Centre.

 Services and Activities

 The GDMO mainly serves the affairs of the ruling family of Dubai and the Dubai Government, but creating and distributing various content through multiple media platforms.